GeneralBunny/InternScitics/README.md

 ## 5. Others files in this repository.
 ### MonthDiff.R
-are the tricks for data transformation and aggregation.
+It contains some codes for data transformation and aggregation.